Why do we have Christmas trees? Here's everything you need to know

 Each year it continued to gain traction, and at the time of Queen Charlotte's death in 1818, the Christmas tree tradition had been firmly established.

 In December 1840, Prince Albert imported several spruce firs from his native Coburg.
-But it wasn't until 1848 when images of the family gathering around the royal Christmas tree was published in an edition of Illustrated London News, that the custom of displaying Christmas trees was popularised and caught on with the masses in England.
+But it wasn't until 1848 when images of the family gathering around the royal Christmas tree were published in an edition of Illustrated London News, that the custom of displaying Christmas trees was popularised and caught on with the masses in England.

 What does the Christmas tree symbolise?